1. What should I do when the filter no longer produces filtrate?

 A drop in filter performance, and thereby reduced membrane permeability, can have a number of causes.
 So-called “scaling” or “fouling” can occur during ongoing operation.
 Both of these conditions can be reversed with basic cleaning and eliminated with chemical cleaning.

-The membrane is delivered with a preservative impregnation of glycerine.
+The membrane is delivered with a preservative impregnation of humectant.
 This makes the membrane storable in its delivered condition.
 Once the filter has been put into service, the glycerine washes out of the membrane and if, thereafter, the membrane is allowed to dry out it will lead to the membrane’s irreversible destruction.
 A drying out of the membrane after it has been put into service should be avoided.

 2. What types of membrane fouling and blockage are there?